Kupari, Croatia: History

 Kupari lies eight kilometres to the East of the gate of the walled Dubrovnik old town, and its history is closely aligned with that of the Dubrovnik Republic.
 The name Kupari derives from the distinctive red tiles or kupe kanalice used in Dubrovnik rooftops, which were manufactured in Kupari at least since the reconstruction of Dubrovnik after the 1667 earthquake, up until the factory was closed shortly before the First World War.

 In 1911, two Czech businessmen Jaroslav Fencl and Jan Máša bought an extensive tract of land in Kupari that contained the old tile factory, as well as the Srebreno beach to its east, with the aim of building a resort.
 They went on to found the Dubrovnická lázeňská a hotelová akciová společnost (Dubrovnik spa and hotel stock company) in 1916, in the heart of World War I, and went on to construct a complex of hotels in the years after the war, with the Czechoslovak state holding one third of its shares and two thirds of its board seats.
 The first hotel was built as an adaption of an old factory building and opened in 1921, called Strand; a second hotel was built in 1923 by the Czech architect Jiří Stibral as an adaptation of another factory building, called Hotel Grand, with further building projects carried out by the Czech architect Alois Zima.
 At its peak in 1938 the Kupari hotel complex was by far the largest in the Dubrovnik region, with 333 rooms, two beaches, and its own supply of electricity and water.
 The restaurant was a Czech-French restaurant set up in the hotel that could serve all 340 guests at once.
-In its heyday, this luxurious was advertised in Czechslovakia as a "Czechoslovak seacoast" and a "Slavic Riviera".
+In its heyday, this luxurious was advertised in Czechoslovakia as a "Czechoslovak seacoast" and a "Slavic Riviera".
 It had its own greenhouse with ornamental flowers and vegetables grown for the kitchen.
 It hosted the cream of the First Republic's society, but also important officials from other governments.